emptymalei/StatisticalPhysics/_build/html/_sources/index.rst.txt

 Acknowledgement
 ==================

-I have finished the whole set of notes for my statistical mechanics class which is taught by V. M. Kenkre 2014 Spring.
+I have finally finished this whole set of notes for my statistical mechanics class.
+It was an excellent course thought by Professor V. M. Kenkre in 2014.

-Professor Kenkre's lectures are as fantastic as an excellent thrilling movie without which I could never finish notes like this.
-I am very grateful to him for this adventure to modern statistical mechanics.
-The words I can think of to describe these lectures are the words used on the best chinese novel, *Dream of the Red Chamber*:
+Professor Kenkre's lectures are fantastic.
+They were like inspiring and exciting thrilling movies.
+I am very grateful to him for this adventure of modern statistical mechanics.

+Professor Kenkre's lectures have such a power that a tiny hint would develop into an important result as the adventure goes on.
+The only words I can think of for the lectures are the words used on the best chinese novel, *Dream of the Red Chamber*.

 .. image:: _static/images/aComment.png
    :align: center

-which is too hard to translate.
-It basically means that the subplot permeats through thousands of pages before people realize it's importance.
-Professor Kenkre's lectures do have such power that a tiny hint could develop into an important result as the lectures go on.
+It says that the subplot permeates through thousands of pages before people realize it's importance.

 I am also very grateful to the TA of this course, `Anastasia <http://www.unm.edu/~aierides/505/>`_, who helped me a lot with my homework and lecture notes.